-Grassley’s challenge to self-appointed role as defender of inspectors general: Trump
+Trump is stiffest challenge to Grassley’s self-appointed role as defender of inspectors general

 In 2017, Grassley wrote a letter to Trump upbraiding an opinion from the Justice Department’s Office of Legal Counsel asserting that only committee chairmen could make legitimate oversight requests.
 At the time, both chambers were controlled by the GOP, meaning all committee heads were Republicans.
 The White House eventually distanced itself from that OLC memo.

-“It really isn’t Grassley versus Obama, or Grassley versus Trump, or Grassley versus Bush or even going back to Reagan.
+“It really isn’t Grassley versus Obama or Grassley versus Trump or Grassley versus Bush or even going back to Reagan.
 It’s Article I of the Constitution versus Article II of the Constitution,” Grassley said.
 “It’s easy to pass laws and appropriate money, but to get it carried out the way you intended to carry out is what oversight’s all about.”

-Democrats say Grassley should be willing to go as far as holding up nominees or calling for hearings into the inspector general firings, because he’s proven he’s willing to do so for other matters.
+Democrats say Grassley should be willing to go as far as holding up nominees or calling for hearings into the inspector general firings because he’s proved he’s willing to do so for other matters.

 As he awaits a response from the White House on why Trump ousted Linick and Atkinson, Grassley has started drafting bipartisan legislation that would bar political appointees from serving as acting inspectors general in an attempt to protect their independence.
-Linick has been temporarily replaced by Stephen J. Akard, an ally of Vice President Pence who was confirmed as the head of the Office of Foreign Missions at the State Department last fall.
+Linick has been temporarily replaced by Stephen J. Akard, an ally of Vice President Pence who was confirmed as the head of the Office of Foreign Missions at the State Department in the fall.

 Grassley has declined to name the Democrat he has been working with, but aides said it is Sen. Gary Peters (Mich.), the ranking Democrat on the Senate Homeland Security and Governmental Affairs Committee.
 That panel would probably have jurisdiction over any hearings on the firings, but that appears unlikely; its chairman, Sen. Ron Johnson (R-Wis.) — like most other GOP senators — has not opposed the dismissals.